Using ConnectBot to gain Shell (SSH) Access with the Android App

 - Pro tip: More often than not you do not know the Sudo password for your Shell user.
 This is especially true for the default "admin" user we create for you in our LAMP or LEMP stacks, as the password for this user is only visible if you log in to the Webdock dashboard online.

-You will need this password if you want to run sudo commands or become Root on your server by running "sudo su" - in this case we recommend you run the Passwordless Sudo script in your server which you can do on the Scripts screen in the App.
+You will need this password if you want to run sudo commands or become Root on your server by running "sudo su" - in this case we recommend you enable Passwordless Sudo in your server which you can do on the Shell Users screen in the Webdock Dashboard.

 Password-based authentication can not be managed or toggled in the app but you need to do so online by logging in to the Webdock Dashboard and going to the Shell Users screen for your server.